jestjs/jest/docs/CLI.md

 If you want to inspect the cache, use `--showConfig` and look at the `cacheDirectory` value.
 If you need to clear the cache, use `--clearCache`.

+### `--changedFilesWithAncestor`

+When used together with `--onlyChanged` or `--watch`, it runs tests related to the current changes and the changes made in the last commit.

 ### `--ci`

 When this option is provided, Jest will assume it is running in a CI